Velko/8-bit-CPU/doc/Design.md

 Registers
 =========

-Registers A, B, MAR, OUT and INSTR should be able to load 4 or 8 bits from the bus, output them back (all or just the lower 4), and provide "taps" for accessing current contents (all or 4-bit groups individually).
+Registers A, B, MAR, OUT and INSTR should be able to load 8-bit value from the bus, output it back and provide "taps" for accessing current contents.

-PC is also a register, which can load 4 bits from the bus, output them back.
+PC is also a register, which can load 8 bits from the bus, output them back.
 But there's additional feature to increment value by 1.